p4-k4/firebase_presence/README.md

 ### Parameters
 - `userId` - The user ID of the user to check presence for.
 - `databaseReference` - A `DatabaseReference` object representing the path to store presence data.
-- `onNull` - The widget to be displayed when the data received from the RTDB is null.
 - `onError` - The widget to be displayed when receiving data from the RTDB.
 - `builder` - The widget to show when data is received from the RTDB.